autumn-info-442a/Homework1/Homework2.md

 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_c.jpg">
 </p>

 Youtube Kids functions normally until either the _Total Videos Watched_ or _Total Watch Time_ setting is reached.
 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_d.JPG">
 </p>

-When user has either exceeded either _Total Videos Watched_ or _Total Watch Time_ setting a pop-up opens with a  mini game (video also cannot be played)
+When user has either exceeded either _Total Videos Watched_ or _Total Watch Time_ setting (determined from Radio Button and Reactive Dropdown selections) a pop-up opens with a  mini-game (video also cannot be played).
 A timer is set where the popup will close regardless of status of the game after 5 minutes.
 A user can click on the buttons to choose their answer.
-An incorrect answer will keep them on the minigame but will allow them to keep trying until time runs out
+* Text display of a math question selected from bank (dict, list, ?) of based on _Child Age_ and _Grade Level_ selections
+* 3 Answer Buttons display and are reactive to user hovering over a button and clicking on a button
 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_e.JPG">
 </p>
 ** 1-2 sentences about redirect to same game if answer is incorrect
 <p align="center">
   <img width="460" height="300" src="https://raw.githubusercontent.com/autumn-info-442a/Team-iCare/HW2/wireframeV2_f.JPG">